OskarCosimo/My-File-Manager-Opensource/src/readme.md

-# MyFileManager - Configuration Guide
+# MyFileManager - PHP Configuration Guide

 This guide focuses on configuring the `connector.php` file, which is the main entry point for all file operations in MyFileManager.